santrancisco/ebfe_site/content/posts/aws_101_lab.md

   - Add `0.0.0.0/0 to Internet gateway` route to the main routetable, created by default when VPC is created.

+__NOTE__: DO NOT do this in your actualy work environment, See the Thoughts section below for further explanation after you finish the lab.

 _Does ssh to ec2 in public subnet work now?_

 __YES__!
 VPC has Internet gateway to reach out, our default internet route is in place, our default security group on the EC2 instances are allowing us IN!